-Trump confidant Stone is arrested, faces obstruction charge
+Trump confidant Stone is arrested, says he's falsely accused

 Stone is the sixth Trump aide or adviser charged by Mueller and the 34th person overall.
 The nearly two-year-old probe has exposed multiple contacts between Trump associates and Russia during the campaign and transition period and revealed efforts by several to conceal those communications.

-The case comes weeks after Trump's former national security adviser, Michael Flynn, was castigated by a judge in open court and just hours before Paul Manafort, his ex-campaign chairman, appeared on allegations that he had lied to prosecutors.
+The case comes weeks after Trump's former national security adviser, Michael Flynn , was castigated by a judge in open court and just hours before Paul Manafort , his ex-campaign chairman, appeared on allegations that he had lied to prosecutors.

-Sarah Huckabee Sanders, Trump's press secretary, said the charges brought against Stone "don't have anything to do with the president."
+Sarah Sanders, Trump's press secretary, said the charges brought against Stone "don't have anything to do with the president."
 Trump attorney Jay Sekulow said the indictment "does not allege Russian collusion by Roger Stone or anyone else."

 Trump on Friday called the investigation the "Greatest Witch Hunt in the History of our Country!"